What’s the Difference between Traditional Plastic Bags and Compostable Bags?

 Polyethylene, our most common traditional plastic, is made from petroleum resources, which are non-renewable energy sources.
 In the long run, traditional plastic bags will not be the main packaging products in the future market.

-Compostable bags are mainly made from starch or cellulose, extracted from plants such as corn and sugar cane.
+Compostable bags are mainly made from biodegradable materials, extracted from plants such as corn and sugar cane.
 These plant resources are completely renewable, so the production of compostable pouches is an environmentally sustainable model.

 Traditional plastic bags are a major source of pollution, as they are often discarded after use and can be found littering our streets, rivers, lakes, and oceans.
 This plastic waste poses a significant threat to the environment and all the living organisms that depend on it.